Confluence Alternatives

 Strengths

-• +$8.33/user Scaling tier covers small teams cheaply
+• +$8.33 per user Scaling tier covers small teams cheaply

-• +Q&A workflow captures tribal knowledge
+• +Q&A workflow captures tribal knowledge during the chat

-• +Strong Slack integration
+• +Strong Slack and Microsoft Teams integration

 Trade-offs

-• Smaller content surface than Confluence (better for short answers than long docs)
+• Smaller content surface than Confluence; better for short answers than long docs

 • UI less polished than Slite

-• SSO requires Professional at $16.66/user
+• SSO requires Professional at $16.66 per user

 Basic (free)